Denzel Dumfries: Netherlands

 Ronald Koeman named Dumfries in the Netherlands squad for the first time in October 2018.
 He played his first international match against Germany on 13 October 2018, as the Oranje national team won 3–0.
 After the match, Dumfries reflected on his debut, saying: "On the way to the game I had a moment of: this is really what I wanted and in which no one believed in.
 At that moment you are really proud of yourself.
 A fantastic moment for me, I worked hard for this."
 Although he was featured in a 2–0 win against France, Netherlands qualified for League A in the UEFA Nations League where they would qualify to the final four after drawing with Germany on the final match day, beating France by head-to-head records.
 During a 4–0 win against Belarus on 21 March 2019, Dumfries started in a European qualifier match and played 68 minutes before being substituted, due to suffering from a groin injury.
 But he quickly recovered and was featured in a match against Germany on 24 March 2019, as Netherlands lost 3–2.

 In May 2019, Dumfries was called up to the Netherlands squad for the inaugural UEFA Nations League Finals.
 He started the whole game against England in the semi–finals on 6 June 2019 and helped Oranje win 3–1 to reach the final.
 After the match, his performance was praised by FC Update, saying: "Without him, the Netherlands would probably have fallen 0-2 behind".
 However, in the final against Portugal three days later on 9 June 2019, Dumfries started the whole game, as Oranje lost 1–0.
-After the match, his performance came under criticism for his poor display throughout the match, a criticism he knowledge, calling it "sloppy".
+After the match, his performance came under criticism for his poor display throughout the match, a criticism he acknowledged, calling his performance "sloppy".
 Between 2018 and 2019, Dumfries fought for his place in with Netherlands, competing in the right–back position with Kenny Tete and Joël Veltman.